MHAAO is an inclusive peer-run organization dedicated to self-direction honoring the voice of lived experience.

 We believe that recipients of our services have the right and the ability to make decisions for themselves about what supports they would prefer to receive and the directions they wish to explore.

 We believe the role of any MHAAO team member regardless of position, is not to infringe on the choices made by the individuals we serve, but to offer support toward mutually agreed upon goals and to offer feedback or possible options and resources, as requested by those individuals.

 All programs and services offered by MHAAO as well as how MHAAO team members communicate with one another and outside providers shall be guided by these core values.

 Mental Health & Addiction Association of Oregon has existed in some form for more than 35 years.
-Just prior to 2001, MHAO had become a program at Oregon Advocacy Center.
+Just prior to 2001, MHAAO had become a program at Oregon Advocacy Center.

 Mental Health Association of Oregon receives a bequest that allows it the ability to organize as a independent nonprofit once again.

 Its primary activities were systems advocacy.